Listen to audio version of this blog post:

 To verify the accuracy of our new process for satellite imagery road mapping, we conducted three experiments in cities around the world with very different kinds of road networks: Timbuktu, Amman, and Aden.

-We selected satellite images of areas in the three cities, then our human experts carried out a manual road classification process, identifying all roads in the image.
+We selected satellite images of areas in the three cities, and then our human experts carried out a manual road classification process, identifying all roads in the image.

 Then, we applied our automatic road network extraction process.
 When compared to the manual approach, our results were very encouraging:

-• Timbuktu: 94% accuracy
+- Timbuktu: 94% accuracy

-• Amman: 86% accuracy
+- Amman: 86% accuracy

-• Aden: 87% accuracy
+- Aden: 87% accuracy

 Image: Road networks generated by our pipeline over Timbuktu, Amman, and Aden (top to bottom rows), with input satellite images, road segmentation, our extracted road networks, the Ground Truth, and crops (left to right columns).
 In the crops, Ground Truths are marked in red and our results are in yellow.